Whatsapp/Mobile Contact number:

 Looking to the Future

 Today’s UM is on the threshold of a new era.
 It will continue to uphold the five virtues listed in the university motto, namely humanity, integrity, propriety, wisdom, and sincerity.
-Having positioned itself as a university that is ‘rooted in Macao to help develop the city, integrated with the Greater Bay Area and China to serve the country, and geared towards the world to make a greater contribution’, UM will constantly improve, optimise, enhance, and innovate, in order to become an first-class institution of higher learning that is the pride of Macao residents and recognised by national and international academic communities.
+Having positioned itself as a university of Macao and for Macao, it will actively participate in the development of the Greater Bay Area, align with national development strategy, and strive to become more international.
+It aspires to be a university of excellence that is the pride of Macao residents and recognised by academic communities both at home and abroad.

 # Tuition fee to be settled by 8 instalments (8 semesters) for 4-year programme within normal study period, with fee per instalment as follows: